 “Okay, sister.”
 That was Mother Teresa.

 Mother Teresa (1910-1997) was a Roman Catholic nun and the founder of the Missionaries of Charity, an order dedicated to helping the poor, particularly in India.
 She began working with the poor in Calcutta in 1948.
-In 1979 she was awarded the Nobel Peace Prize; in 2003, six years after her death, she was beatified, the third of four steps in the canonization process toward sainthood.
+In 1979 she was awarded the Nobel Peace Prize; she was canonized in 2016, 19 years after her death.

 Dave’s a good friend.

 That spider did take the mail.
 Oh, now they’ll never get their swimsuit issue.